Recipes Nugget Markets Signature Recipes

 Ingredients

-- 4 tomatoes, chopped rough
+- 4 tomatoes, rough chopped

-- 1 melon (Tuscan, cantaloupe, honeydew or watermelon), rind removed, deseeded and chopped rough
+- 1 melon (Tuscan, cantaloupe, honeydew or watermelon), rind removed, deseeded and rough chopped

 - ½ cucumber, peeled and deseeded

-- ¼ cup champagne vinegar
+- ¼ cup Champagne vinegar

 - 1 tablespoon extra virgin olive oil

-- Kosher salt and cracked black pepper to taste
+- Kosher salt, to taste

-- 1 shallot, diced fine for garnish
+- 1 shallot, diced fine, for garnish

 Preparation